-Hear Jane read: Researcher gives new meaning to semanticsJuly 15th, 2014 in Psychology & Psychiatry /
+Hear Jane read: Researcher gives new meaning to semanticsJuly 15, 2014 in Medicine & Health / Psychology & Psychiatry

 For years a key way of diagnosing dyslexia has been how well a person reads aloud.
 Similarly, the reading skills of adult readers also have been assessed by having them read words aloud.
 "The idea is that the more you read in English, the more you will encounter words that don't follow standard rules of pronunciation, so it's an index of reading exposure and, presumably, ability," explains researcher William W. Graves.
 But are you a better reader if you pronounce a word based on its meaning, or based on its spelling?
 Does it make a difference?
 And why?
 Those are the questions Graves is seeking to answer.